Letter graphs and geometric grid classes of permutations: Encoding Geometric Grid Classes

 \section{Encoding Geometric Grid Classes}

 In the previous section we defined geometric grid classes geometrically, as classes of permutations that can be drawn on the standard figures of their defining matrices.
-While that description suffices to define them, it is not very convenient for actually proving theorems about geometric grid classes.
+While that description suffices as a definition, it is not very convenient for actually proving theorems about geometric grid classes.
 Here we give an order-theoretic viewpoint of geometric griddability, and show how one direction of Theorem~\ref{thm-ggc-lettericity} follows readily.
 We note that this approach essentially follows Vatter and Waton~\cite{vatter:on-partial-well:}, and thus actually pre-dates the definition of geometric grid classes.

-The matrix $M$ of size $t\times u$ is a \emph{partial multiplication matrix} if there are \emph{column} and \emph{row signs}
+The matrix~$M$ of size~$t\times u$ is a \emph{partial multiplication matrix} if there are \emph{column} and \emph{row signs}

-such that every nonzero entry $M(k,\ell)$ is equal to $c_kr_\ell$.
-Partial multiplication matrices are necessarily $\zpm$ matrices.
-However, not every $\zpm$ matrix is a partial multiplication matrix, as can be seen by considering the matrix $\tinymatrix{1&-1\\1&1}$.
+such that every nonzero entry~$M(k,\ell)$ is equal to $c_kr_\ell$.
+Partial multiplication matrices are necessarily~$\zpm$ matrices.
+However, not every~$\zpm$~matrix is a partial multiplication matrix, as can be seen by considering the matrix $\tinymatrix{1&-1\\1&1}$.
 It is nevertheless true that every geometric grid class can be viewed as the geometric grid class of a partial multiplication matrix.
-To see this, let $M$ be an arbitrary $\zpm$ matrix, and form a new matrix $M^{\times 2}$ by replacing each entry of $M$ by an appropriate $2\times 2$ block, according to the substitution rules
+To see this, let~$M$ be an arbitrary~$\zpm$~matrix, and form a new matrix~$M^{\times 2}$ by replacing each entry of~$M$ by an appropriate $2\times 2$ block, according to the substitution rules

 An example of this process is shown in Figure~\ref{fig-ggc-pmm-example}.
-As indicated by that figure, the standard figure of $M^{\times 2}$ is simply a scaled copy of the standard figure of $M$, and thus
+As indicated by that figure, the standard figure of~$M^{\times 2}$ is simply a scaled copy of the standard figure of~$M$, and thus